Nemus-Project/haptic-harpsichord-nime-2025/src/main.md

 brackets for PCBs, the baffles for the sensors, locator for crimping JST-PH crimps and a mount for the MacMini used for audio synthesis.

-The printer used throughout the project was a Bambu X1-Carbon.
+The printer used throughout the project was a Bambu X1-Carbon using recycled PLA filament.

-Support brackets and baffles  were made for the project while the macmini bracket and JST locator were sourced from creative commons models.
+Support brackets and baffles  were made for the project while the MacMini bracket and JST locator were sourced from creative commons models.

 Any colour of filament can be used, though it is advised to use a dark coloured